comunica/Article-ISWC2018-Resource/content/related-work.md

 ### Software design patterns

+{:.comment data-author="RV"}
+This section can go (or be substantially shortened) if space is short.

 In the following, we discuss three software design patterns that are relevant to the modular design of the Comunica engine.

 {:.comment data-author="MVS"}